What is Vitamin C?

 (mg / 100g)

 Smoking can decrease the ascorbic acid levels in our bodies.
-Therefore, an additional 35 mg beyond the RDA suggestion may use for smokers.
+Therefore, an additional 35 mg beyond the RDA suggestion may be used for smokers.
 The Tolerable Upper Intake Level set by the U.S. National Academy of Sciences is 2000 mg daily.
 Beyond this level may promote gastrointestinal distress and diarrhea.

 Vitamin C supplements